1. Budget. Can you afford real food nutrition for your dog or cat?

 Vets are important as they provide health care to our beloved pets, and you need a vet that you can trust.
 You should also know that vets are different from our human doctors, in that human doctors are not permitted to sell food or medication to you, so there is more open trust and less conflict of interest.

-For the most part, you should never buy traditional pet food from a vet.
+For the most part, you should shy away from buying traditional pet food from a vet, or use it while supplementing with real food on your own.
 Their special vet diets are the same poor quality product found in grocery stores, but specially sold in vet clinics.
 For example, if a pet has gastro-intestinal (GI) problems, most vets will prescribe a GI diet food they sell in their clinics.

 They don’t tell you that not only is there no real food in that product, but the main ingredient to help firm up your pet’s stool is clay.
 In all, unlike with human doctors or human food, there are few (almost zero) regulations in the pet and pet food industry, so you need to be vigilant with your research and knowledge to provide the healthiest and happiest life to your family pet.